Eastside Culture Crawl

 2025

 The Eastside Culture Crawl is Vancouver’s annual art festival where hundreds of artists open their studios to thousands of visitors in November, rain or shine (but mostly rain).
-Though I had crawled from studio to studio in past years, 2025 was my first year exhibiting and representing the community gas kiln run by the Potters’ Guild of BC.
+I had crawled from studio to studio in past years, but 2025 was my first year exhibiting and representing the community gas kiln run by the Potters’ Guild of BC.

-Although I was physically worn down, I was energized from all the interactions and the incredible feedback.
+Despite needing some rest, I was energized from all the interactions and the incredible feedback.
 It was a joy to share my slow and mindful process of hand pinching pots, and to explain the long and labourious process of woodfiring.
 Some collectors cherished my past work that I had lost a connection too and felt stale, and others were equally mesmerized by the treasures created by flame, soda, and ash.

 Mochi - image courtesy of Jacob Yage